It's easier than you think to choose organic

-Organic food is everyday food.
-Switching to just one extra organic item really can help contribute to changing our food system for the better.
+Switching to just one extra organic item really can help contribute to changing our food and farming systems for the better.
 Demand for more organic food means more organic farms.
 More organic farms mean fewer pesticides, more wildlife and more animals raised under the very highest standards.

 Organic food is available nationwide in over 8,000 supermarkets and independent retailers, box schemes, restaurants and cafes.

 Why does organic sometimes cost more?